-Founded in 1910 by a gift of £225 from subscribers to a memorial of the late Thomas Carlyle Parkinson, M.B., Ch.M., who died at the Lister Institute from plague-pneumonia while engaged in research upon bubonic plague.
+Founded in 1913 by a gift of $\pm 100$ from class members and lecturers as the late Thomas Carlyle Parkinson, M.B., Ch.M., who died at the Lister Institute from plague-pneumonia while engaged in research upon bubonic plague.
 The prize is awarded annually for proficiency in Pathology and Bacteriology on the results of the Fourth Degree examination in those subjects.
-Value, £10.
+Value, $\pm 10$ .